wp-plugins/juicer/readme.txt

 Juicer is free forever.
 No really!
 There is a paid account that gives you added features like adding more social media accounts, creating multiple feeds and getting detailed social analytics.
 But if you just want a feed for your website, it's free forever!

 = I only want a few posts showing up, not a huge feed! = Not a problem!
-There's a few different ways we can handle this.
+There's a few different ways we can handle this:

-*Use our widget*
-Log on to your [Juicer account](http://www.juicer.io) and click on "Edit" for your feed.
+*Use our widget:* Log on to your [Juicer account](http://www.juicer.io) and click on "Edit" for your feed.
 Then click on "Feed Settings" and change your "Feed Style" to "Widget".
 This specific style shows just a single post at a time, and slides through them.
 It's simple and beautiful and perfect for putting in a sidebar or a footer, without taking up as much room as a normal juicer feed.

-*Limit the number of posts*
-If you want to use a normal Juicer feed, but you don't want it to be super long there are some additional attributes you can pass into the short code or function `per` and `pages`
+*Limit the number of posts:* If you want to use a normal Juicer feed, but you don't want it to be super long there are some additional attributes you can pass into the short code or function `per` and `pages`:

 `per` is the number of posts you want to show up on a page.
 Default is 100